 The ITPF News Blog is managed by the students at the University of Florida Levin College of Law International Tax LLM Program.

-The article assesses what effect the Tax Cuts and Jobs Act had on the effective tax rates (ETRs) of large U.S. nonfinancial corporations based on information in the generally accepted accounting principles financial statements corporations include with their annual SEC Forms 10-K. I evaluate both the TCJA’s one-time adjustments, which mainly affect corporations’ ETRs for 2017, and the TCJA’s permanent adjustments, which mainly affect corporations’ ETRs for 2018.
+Thomas Horst continues his assessment of the effect the Tax Cuts and Jobs Act has had on the effective tax rates of large U.S. nonfinancial corporations based on information corporations provide in the financial statements they include with their annual SEC Forms 10-K.

 Read More International Tax News